iterative/dvc.org/static/docs/commands-reference/fetch.md

 get the data files needed to reproduce this pipeline up to the third stage into the workspace (with `dvc repro train.dvc`).

-> Note that in this sample project, the last stage file `evaluate.dvc` doesn't
+> Note that in this example project, the last stage file `evaluate.dvc` doesn't
 > add any more data files than those form previous stages so at this point all
 > of the files for this pipeline are in local cache and `dvc status -c` would
 > output `Pipelines are up to date.`